JoachimC/smart-pool/README.md

 # smart-pool
 Make swimming pools easy to manage and open for interfacing with other systems.
 Particularly for scenarios where 'smart' means combining information from multiple independent sources and/or orchestrating multiple independent devices.
 Based around, but not limited to (Home Assistant)[https://www.home-assistant.io/] as the central controller.

-e.g. Scenarios directly related to the management of the pool
+e.g. Scenarios directly related to the management of the pool:
 * Make sure the pool is always exactly balanced and ready for swimming.
 * Alert when chemical levels are low (by measuring / weighing automatically dosed stocks) or when the application of dosing is not effective at keeping the pool in balance.
 * Run pool pumps when home solar panels have excess generation and only use grid electricty when the sanitation demands require it.